A Fun 7-Day Outer Banks Itinerary

 1 Week Outer Banks Itinerary

-A map of Outer Banks.
+A map of the Outer Banks.
 Use the map to explore all the days and stops.

 Currituck & Corolla

-Your perfect 7-day Outer Banks itinerary starts in the northernmost part of the islands.
-This is the best way to see all of the Outer Banks without having to backtrack.
-The northern parts of the Outer Banks are a bit wilder than the other parts of the islands.
-This makes the area ideal for nature lovers.
+The first day of your itinerary starts in the northernmost part of the islands.
+This is the best way to see the Outer Banks without having to backtrack.
+The northern parts of the Outer Banks are a bit wilder than the other parts, making the area ideal for nature lovers.

-There are several ways to get to the Outer Banks, with most either driving or flying in.
-Airports close to the Outer Banks include both international and regional ones.
+There are several ways to reach the Outer Banks, with most visitors either driving or flying in.
+Airports close to the Outer Banks include international and regional ones.
+Do adjust or remove items from this itinerary to best suit your travel needs.

 See Wild Horses at the Beach

 You've probably heard about the wild Spanish mustangs that roam free in the Outer Banks.
-To see these beauties, you will need to head to the northernmost beaches in Currituck and Corolla.
+To see these beauties, head to the northernmost beaches in Currituck and Corolla.

 Currituck Beach Lighthouse & Historic Corolla Park